Irkka/dml/cards/index.md

 #### 🃝 Harlot Queen of Smorgon

-Ultimate Power: Nullify all Character Powers before Harlot Queen of Smorgon in the Character Power Queue.
+Ultimate Power: Nullify all Character Powers and put all Character Cards to Exile below Harlot Queen of Smorgon in the Character Power Stack.

 **I'm too busy to fuck.
 Fucking is what I'm busy doing.**